 If the water in your area has high sediment content (sand, minerals, etc), it can cause the well pump to wear out more quickly.
-Any impact to the well, such as hitting it with a car or truck, or a chunk of gravel falling into the well, can cause your well pump to fail prematurely.
+Any impact to the well, such as hitting it with a car or truck, or a chunk of gravel falling into the well, can cause your well pump to fail prematurely and lose your water pressure or even water supply.
 We recommend regular preventative maintenance to ensure that these problems don’t catch you by surprise.

 If you’d like to get a better idea of what’s happened to your system, we have a few steps for helping you diagnose the cause of your well pump system failure.

-Check the power to the well and see if you have a short.
-If you well pump stopped working after a thunderstorm, check to see if the well was struck by lightning.
+Check the circuit breaker connected to the well and see if there is a short in the system.
+If your well pump stopped working after a thunderstorm, check to see if the well was struck by lightning.
 If there is a short or surge in the power to your well, the circuit might have blown.
 Turn the circuit breaker on and off again to test, or change the fuses.

-Find the pressure gauge on your pressure tank and read the pressure.
+Find the pressure gauge on your pressure tank, check the valve, and read the pressure.
 If it is not showing a pressure of 30-50 psi or 40-60 psi, that indicates a problem with the electrical pressure switch.

 If you are experiencing a water pressure problem, try manually closing the pressure control switch.
 Doing so should turn the pump on.
-Then, close the switch, and if the pump doesn’t turn on then the problem is with the pump itself.
+If after closing the switch the pump still doesn’t turn on then the problem is with the pump itself.

 Whatever the cause of your well pump failure, you need an expert that can get your system up and running again as quickly as possible.
-That’s where Perry’s Pump Repair can help!
+That is where Perry’s Pump Repair can help!
 Our trained professionals can quickly diagnose the root cause of a well pump emergency and offer a solution that works best for your budget and needs.
-We never try to sell anything you don’t need!
+If the issue turns into a water pump replacement, we will never try to sell anything you don’t need!